-18. Table 3 proposes recommendations to further harmonize key concepts across the SNA, BPM, and GFSM.
+Table 3 proposes recommendations to further harmonize key concepts across the SNA, BPM, and GFSM.

-Table 3.
-Proposal for Further Alignment of Key Concepts in SNA, BPM, and GFSM
+Table 3: Proposal for further alignment of key concepts in SNA, BPM and GFSM

-SNA BPM GFSM Proposal Resources Debits Revenue Revenue Uses Credits Expense Expenditure Changes in inventories Net transactions in Inventories Changes in inventories Acquisitions less disposals of Net transactions in Valuables Acquisitions less disposals of valuables valuables Acquisitions less disposals of Net transactions in Acquisitions less disposals of non-produced assets non-produced assets non-produced assets Acquisitions less disposals of Net transactions in Contacts, Acquisitions less disposals of contracts, leases and licenses leases, and licenses contracts, leases and licenses Purchases less sales of Net transactions in Goodwill Purchases less sales of goodwill goodwill and marketing assets and marketing assets and marketing assets Statistical discrepancy Net errors and Statistical discrepancy Statistical discrepancy omissions Intermediate Consumption Use of goods and services Intermediate use of goods and services
+SNA BPM GFSM Proposal Resources Credits Revenue Revenue Uses Debits Expense Expenditure Changes in inventories Net transactions in Inventories Changes in inventories Acquisitions less disposals of valuables Net transactions in Valuables Acquisitions less disposals of valuables Acquisitions less disposals of non-produced assets Net transactions in non- produced assets Acquisitions less disposals of non-produced assets Acquisitions less disposals of contracts, leases and licenses Net transactions in Contacts, leases, and licenses Acquisitions less disposals of contracts, leases and licenses

+Purchases less sales of Net transactions in Goodwill Purchases less sales of goodwill and marketing assets and marketing assets goodwill and marketing assets Statistical discrepancy Net errors Statistical discrepancy Statistical discrepancy and omissions Intermediate Consumption Use of goods and services Intermediate use of goods and services

-19. The terms "resources/uses" could be harmonized across BPM (credits/debits) and GFSM (revenue/expense), possibly by accepting revenue/expenditure for all three IESSs.
-In addition, the terms "statistical discrepancy" (SNA and GFSM) and "net errors and omissions" (BPM) could be harmonized by statistical discrepancy in all three manuals.
-For the other proposals made, it seems unclear whether the term "net" is acceptable to the point the use of the term "net" should be avoided.
+18. The terms "resources / uses" could be harmonized across BPM (credits / debits) and GFSM (revenue / expense), possibly by accepting revenue / expenditure for all three EASSs.
+In addition, the terms "statistical discrepancy" (SNA, GFSM) and "net errors and omissions" (BPM) could be harmonized by statistical discrepancy in all three manuals.

-Amendment to Accounts
+Amendment to accounts

-20. The most detailed and comprehensive set of accounts is given in the 2008 SNA, which covers several interconnected tables that elaborate the composition of production, income distribution, income use, capital formation, and financing.
+19. The most detailed and comprehensive set of accounts is given in the 2008 SNA, which covers several interconnected tables that elaborate the composition of production, income distribution, income use, capital formation, and financing.
 The titles of the accounts in the 2008 SNA appear to be somewhat cumbersome from the communication standpoint.
-Therefore, the CMTT first proposes to change the labelling of the term "accounts" across the IESSs to ensure that sufficient specificity is added to the label.
-As such, the proposals is to amend the label of the "SNA accounts" to economic accounts, the term "GFS statements" used by the GFS domain to government finance accounts, and the terms "balance of payments/international investment position" used by the BPM domain to Balance of International payments and international investment accounts, as appropriate.
-Stemming from these proposals, the CMTT also proposes to update the labels of the groups of economic accounts in each domain as shown in Table 4 below.
+Therefore, the CMTT first proposes to change the labelling of the term 'accounts' across the EASSs to ensure that sufficient specificity is added to the label.
+As such the proposals is to amend the label of the 'SNA accounts' to economic accounts, the term 'GFS statements' used by the GFS domain to government finance accounts, and the terms balance of 'payments / international investment position' used by the BPM domain to Balance of International payments and international investment accounts, as appropriate.
+Stemming from these proposals, the CMTT also proposes to update the labels of the groups of economic accounts in each domain as shown in Table 4 below:

-Table 4.
-Proposal to Update the Names of the SNA Accounts
+Table 4: Proposal to Update the Names of the SNA Accounts

-Current SNA Terminology Proposed Update Economic (individual economic account) Accounts Groups The production account No change The generation of income account No change The allocation of primary income account The earned income account Draduation Income Note: the balancing item will need to change Production, Income, as well and just be "national income" and Expenditure Economic Accounts The secondary distribution of income The transfer income account account The use of disposable income account The use of income account The capital account No change Accumulation of The financial account No change Other changes in the volume of assets No change Economic Assets account Accounts Balance Sheets No change Balance Sheets
+Current SNA Terminology Proposed Update (individual economic account) Economic Accounts Groups The production account The generation of income account No change No change The allocation of primary income account The earned income account Note: the balancing item will need to change as well and just be "national income" Production, Income, and Expenditure Economic The secondary distribution of income account The transfer income account Accounts The use of disposable income account The use of income account - The capital account No change Accumulation of Economic The financial account No change Assets Accounts

+Other changes in the volume of No change

+assets account

+Balance Sheets No change Balance Sheets